mk-fg/games/factorio/Moon_Logic/README.md

 Startup Mod Settings:

 - Red Wire Label - Lua environment name for in-game "red" circuit network values.
 Changes all labels in the GUIs as well.
-- Green Wire Label - same as Red Wire Label, but for Green wire.
+- Green Wire Label - same as Red Wire Label, but for the other wire color.

 These can be useful when playing with other mods that change colors, for labels to match those.
 Note that red/green input tables are always available in the environment too, for better code/snippet compability.